Gribiligiwi/nodoj/README.md

 // or: import nodoj from 'nodoj/min'
 ```

-Or use it in the browser, but remove 'export default...' line in this case:
+Or use it directly in the browser.
+In this case, remove the last line `export default nodoj` from the nodoj JS file:
 ```html
 <script src="nodoj.js"></script>
 ```

+Note: Nodoj is an ES module (ESM).
+It must be imported using `import`.
+CommonJS (`require`) is not supported.

 ## Usage